erupt321/ruptchat/README.md

 **Changelog**

+	__07.26.20__
+	Fixed some chat filters in the battle log.
+Added a new feature to display chat input the client is receiving.
+Possible uses are if you were not wanting to look at the clients chat input box or you prefer to see the text you type more towards the center of the screen.
+Does not disable the actual ingame chat box from displaying.

 	__07.02.20__
 	New setting Battle_flash.
 This is a toggle for mentions that have to do with the battle log.
 	If this is enable it'll flash the mention it finds along with the words on that line, this is